rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 A path can take two forms:

-* An *absolute path* starts from a crate root by using a crate name or a literal `crate`.
+* An *absolute path* starts from a crate root by using a crate name (for code from an external crate) or a literal `crate` (for code from the current crate).
 * A *relative path* starts from the current module and uses `self`, `super`, or an identifier in the current module.